Ninesideddevelopment/Pynums/README.md

 # Pynums
 A library for adding configurable Enum-type objects to python!

+If you have any issues or suggestions go to the github issues page and raise one!
+If you have any ideas the are welcome!

 ## How to create Enums:
     from Pynums import Enum